How Long Does It Take to Play 18 Holes of Golf?

 Each golf course typically contains three types of holes: Par-3s, par-4s, and par-5s.
 For a group of four players, Par-3 holes take approximately 10 minutes per hole to complete; par-4s take about 13 minutes and par-5s around 16 minutes to complete.

-Taking into consideration that a course usually has the following holes: four par-3, four par-5, and ten par-4, the total play time of the entire course will be around 3 hours 54 minutes, and the approximate travel time between holes around 6 minutes.
+Taking into consideration that a course usually has the following holes: four par-3, four par-5, and ten par-4, the total playtime of the entire course will be around 3 hours 54 minutes, and the approximate travel time between holes around 6 minutes.

 For a group of three players, the estimated time will be slightly shorter: around 3 hours 30 minutes.
 Two players will need about three hours to complete 18 holes.
 A single-player would typically need about two hours and 30 minutes.